From the Kitchen: Quick recipe for the busy days ahead

 By the way, for all those who aren’t fans of cutting up a whole butternut squash (I’m first among them), it comes already cubed, fresh, in the produce sections in approximately a 12-ounce bag.
 Makes life simpler, especially for squash soup.

-Another option for the dish would be sliced cremini or portabella mushrooms lending their dark, earthy, meat-like quality.
+Another option for the dish would be sliced cremini or portobello mushrooms lending their dark, earthy, meat-like quality.

 In fact, all those suggestions could be added to the recipe with the protein.
 If you notice, those suggested vegetables still make the dish sound like fall.